Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 What is the best roof coating for Texas climate?

-For pure heat reflection, acrylic roof coatings are often the top choice because their bright white finish reflects up to 85% of UV rays, drastically lowering roof surface temperatures.
-However, for total weather protection that handles both heat and ponding water, silicone is often superior in the Texas climate.
-It remains flexible without cracking during extreme temperature swings, which is why Core Commercial Roofing & Coatings frequently recommends it for long-term energy savings in our region.
+For pure heat reflection, acrylic is often the top choice because its bright white finish reflects a large share of the sun’s rays and helps keep the roof much cooler.
+Reflective “cool roof” surfaces can run about 50°F cooler than dark roofs.
+But for total weather protection that handles both heat and ponding water, silicone is usually superior here.
+It stays flexible without cracking through extreme temperature swings, which is why Core Commercial Roofing & Coatings frequently recommends it for long-term energy savings here.

 How do I stop ponding water on a flat roof?

-Standing water destroys most roofs, but silicone coatings are the only chemistry designed to withstand permanent ponding water without breaking down.
-Because silicone is inorganic, it does not absorb moisture or dissolve, making it the ideal solution for flat commercial roofs with poor drainage.
-As a GAF CoatingsPro Certified Contractor, Core Commercial Roofing & Coatings can install high-solids silicone systems that turn these problem areas into watertight assets.
+Silicone coatings are built for it.
+GAF rates its high-solids silicone for unrivaled ponding-water resistance, so it doesn’t absorb moisture or break down the way water-based coatings do when puddles sit for days.
+As a GAF CoatingsPro Certified Contractor, Core Commercial Roofing & Coatings can install high-solids silicone systems that turn problem areas into watertight assets.

 Which roof coating is best for hail resistance?

-If your building is located in “Hail Alley” (North Texas/Lubbock areas), polyurethane foam or coatings provide the best impact resistance.
-This material creates a dense, protective shell that has much higher tensile strength than acrylic or silicone, acting as a shock absorber against hail stones and foot traffic.
-It is the strongest defense available against impact damage and is a specialty of our team.
+If your building is in “Hail Alley” (North Texas / Lubbock areas), polyurethane provides the best impact resistance.
+It’s denser and harder than acrylic or silicone, acting as a shock absorber against hail and foot traffic.
+It’s the strongest defense against impact damage and a specialty of our team.

 What is the difference between acrylic and silicone?

-The main difference is water resistance and cost.
-Acrylic is water-based, cost-effective, and excellent for sloped roofs that drain well, but it will eventually emulsify (wash away) if water sits on it for more than 48 hours.
-Silicone is more expensive but is completely waterproof and permanent, making it the required choice for flat roofs where water puddles are common.
+The main difference is water tolerance and cost.
+Acrylic is water-based, affordable, and excellent for sloped roofs that drain well, but GAF recommends eliminating ponding areas before you apply it, because standing water degrades it over time.
+Silicone costs more but resists ponding water, making it the go-to for flat roofs where puddles are common.

 How do roof coatings lower energy bills?